Packages Available: Spring, Summer and Fall

 Return to the hotel and enjoy live entertainment in the Great Room.

 Start the day with a hearty breakfast served at the Inn.
 Breathe in the fresh salt air and witness the amazing views during a morning stroll.
+This morning begins at a leisurely pace so you will have the opportunity to recharge after a busy day of travel.

 Return to the Inn for time to relax and refresh before dinner.
 This evening is filled with fascinating entertainment and fabulous food.